The Best Composting Toilet Medium (and How to Use It)

 Hay and Straw

-However, hay and straw are great as an insulator for compost piles!
+Side note: hay and straw are great as an insulator for compost piles!

 Wood chips or pine bark

 Larger pieces of wood don't degrade quickly and won't absorb as much liquid due to the low surface area.
-The larger pieces also mean a poor odor barrier or biofilter for smells.
+The larger pieces also mean a poor odor barrier or bio filter for smells.

-Shredded Paper
+Shredded paper

 Some people have reported using shredded junk mail and paper as a cover material.
 As paper gets moist, it starts to form clumps.
 Over time, you'll end up with a paper mâché artwork you won't want to show off!
 In addition, the inks used in printing may not be biodegradable and could lead to unhealthy soil.